-A unique experience for each user.
+A unique experience for each user

 sound by integrating machine elements, sound design and technology.

-As the clip shows, low fidelity prototypes showing proof-of-concept were continuously iterated and redefined before coming together in the final design.
+As the clip shows, low fidelity prototypes showing proof of concept were continuously iterated and redefined before coming together in the final design.

-We developed two main mechanisms for hitting the percussion instruments, one for the snare drum and one for the base drum, each actuated by a small solenoid motor.
+We developed two main mechanisms for hitting the percussion instruments, one for the snare drum and one for the base drum, each actuated by a solenoid motor.

 Circuits for the solenoids were constructed, including a diode to eliminate flyback and a transistor to separate the solenoid power supply from the RPi.
 These components were selected dependent on what was available and best suited to the voltage required by the solenoids.
 The diagrams below show the various circuit used to control the bass drum, the snare drum and the cymbal.

 Controller & Code